carobot/NIU-Sumo-Robot/Pokemon_Lifting_Platform/README.md

 ```

 In order to be able to reset the platform at any point during the code, the rest of the code is included in a series of while loops that are all broken out of when the reset button is pressed.
-Whenever the loops are broken out of, the final code is used which lowers the platform and effectively resets the system.
-Each loop contains the following code to check if the reset button is pressed:
+Whenever the loops are broken out of, the final portion of the code is used which lowers the platform and effectively resets the system.
+Each loop contains the following code to check if the reset button is pressed (The reset() function just prints "reset" in the serial monitor):
 ```
 // Check for reset
 if (digitalRead(resetPin) == LOW){